nathell/clj-tagsoup/README.md

 If you are running Clojure from within Leiningen, you might experience problems with the charsets; see [this blog post] for details.

+clj-tagsoup is meant to parse HTML tag soup, but, in practice, nothing prevents you to use it to parse arbitrary (potentially malformed) XML.
+The `:xml` keyword argument causes clj-tagsoup to take into consideration the XML header when detecting the encoding.

 Example
 -------